Question 3: Have I chosen a publisher?

 Unless you’re planning to self-publish or you’re planning to hire a company like Xulon or Westbow, who actually advertise themselves as “self-publishing” companies, you and your publisher need to be partners in making your book (inside and out) the absolute best it can be, and partners in making sure your audience is being built and your book marketed well before it’s available in the market.

-At True Potential we make 77% of our revenue from book sales and the rest from marketing, services and digital education programs.
+At True Potential, we make more than 80% of our revenue from book sales and the rest from marketing, services and digital education programs.
 That means, even though we sell more than books, books are our lifeblood.
 We are in the book business.

 Unless we (and you) are selling your books, neither of us is happy.

 “Self-publishing” companies are just that.
 You’re still a “self-published” author, meaning you’re responsible for every aspect of your book’s success.

 For a price, they will edit, format, print and ship books to you.
 In some cases, they’ll even put your book in their “catalog.”
 But if they’re not actively involved in distributing, marketing and selling your book, they’re not really a publisher; they’re a “publishing services company.”
 After the “service” is complete, you’ll be reminded of the “self” in self-publishing.

 Here are some questions you need to answer in making the best choice for your publisher.